By Mike Genet

-Page 2 of 2 - The Wildcats took that 7-0 lead into halftime, having limited the Broncos to just 57 yards offensively but totaling just 107 themselves.
+The Wildcats took that 7-0 lead into halftime, having limited the Broncos to just 57 yards offensively but totaling just 107 themselves.

 “We’re just really frustrated with our play,” Donohoe said.
 “We’ve had some high snaps that hurt us, and a turnover and holding penalties – just a combination of offensive woes.
 But also, Lee’s Summit North is a much-improved team and they’re doing a much better job.”

 One such high shotgun snap and fumble on the first play of the third quarter buried the Wildcats at their own 5, and Howell did well to get off a 38-yard line drive punt.
 The Blue Springs defense would have come away with a complete stop if not for James Harris’ 47-yard field goal.